Thomas-Hopkins/Python-FinalProject-Fall2018/README.md

 # Python Calculator
-Final class project python Fall 2018.
+Final class project python Spring 2018.
 Co-Authored with Rania Jameel.

 This calculator has 3 main modules: The standard calculator interface, a note taking utility, and a very basic visual graphing calculator.